Steve Witkoff: Negotiations with Russia

-President Trump has made Witkoff, who is of Russian-Jewish descent himself, his de facto envoy to Russian president Vladimir Putin.
+President Trump made Witkoff his de facto envoy to Russian president Vladimir Putin.
 By March 2025, Witkoff had become the main channel of communication between the Trump administration and the Russian presidency.
 Lacking formal training in diplomacy, he conducted key meetings in ways that breached standard diplomatic protocol, raising concerns about the accuracy, trustworthiness, and effectiveness of such engagements.

 On February 11, 2025, Trump sent Witkoff to Moscow, where he met with President Putin and was responsible for the negotiations that led to a prisoner swap and the release of U.S. citizen Marc Fogel from a Russian prison, in exchange for Russian citizen Alexander Vinnik.
 Witkoff said that Putin and Trump "had a great friendship, and I think now it's going to continue, and it's a really good thing for the world".
 Witkoff said he "spent a lot of time with Putin" during the secret trip and had developed a "friendship and relationship" with Putin.

 On February 16, 2025, Witkoff rejected concerns that Ukraine and Europe would be excluded from any future peace negotiations in the Russian invasion of Ukraine.
 On February 18, American and Russian delegations, headed by U.S. Secretary of State Marco Rubio and Russian Foreign Minister Sergey Lavrov, respectively, met in Riyadh, Saudi Arabia, to develop a framework for further peace negotiations.
 Rubio was accompanied by Steve Witkoff and former U.S. National Security Advisor Mike Waltz.